weFlyGround/PyChat/README.md

 To install, open CMD(Command Prompt), then input this: pip install (name of library);

 Notice:
-(Author and team is not responsible for your actions with that repository);
+Author and team is not responsible for your actions with that repository;